Profiles and Access Levels - Advanced Permissioning

 "field": "owner",

-"reference": "id_user" //only shows records in which the user is tagged as owner
+"reference": "id_user" // only shows records where the user is tagged as owner

 },